codefreezefi/codefreeze.fi/_participants/alexsoler.md

 room-type: Log cabin for 2+2 persons (Girlfriend, her 9 year old doughter and me)
 ---

-Crazy software craftsman enthusiasts hoping for great conversations and codings.
+Crazy software craftsman enthusiasts, hoping for great conversations and codings.

 Arrival: January 30.
 Landing in Ivalo at about 18:05, then bus to Kiilopää.
 Departure: February 5.
 Aircraft starts at 13:00.